Last Updated on March 30, 2023

 6. A minimal amount of solid black in piebalds

-The AKC regulations for English Bulldogs allow for a minimal amount of solid black in piebalds.
+The AKC regulations for this breed allow for a minimal amount of solid black in piebalds.
 With piebald dogs, you might also find the spots and patches of color to be of solid black.
 This will give him a pretty unique appearance.

 7. With White Markings